menu iconknow your dna logosearch icon

 Genetic and Environmental Risks of Disease

-You're still more at risk than the average person, even if it's partly environmental.
-This might sound frightening, but ultimately, knowing your genetic risks and knowing there are choices you can make to reduce those risks is empowering.
+You’re still more at risk than the average person, even if it’s partly environmental.
+This might sound frightening, but ultimately, knowing your genetic risks and knowing there are choices you can make to reduce those risks is empowering and can help you better figure out what lifestyle changes to make.

 For example, to reduce your risk of health issues linked to genetic factors, you can: